ECC-BFMC/Documentation/source/data/embeddedplatform/mainFlow.rst

     | It is setting the brake.

 ``#5:1;;``
-    | It is starting the task which is sending periodically the battery voltage.
+    | It starts the task of sending the battery voltage periodically.

 ``#6:1;;``
-    | It is starting the task which is sending periodically the instant current consumption of the battery.
+    | It starts the task of periodically sending the battery's instant current consumption.

 ``#7:1;;``
     | It is starting the IMU measurements.

 ``#8:point1.x,point1.y;..;pointN.x,pointN.y;;``
-    | It is taking the inserted 2D points and used them as control points for a Bezier Curve.
-The car will use the resulted curve as path.
+    | It is taking the provided 2D points and used them as control points for a Bezier Curve.
+The car will then follow the resulting curve as its path.

 ``#9:speed,time,angle;;``
-    | It is setting the `speed` and the steering `angle` for a period of `time`.
+    | This sets the `speed` and the steering `angle` for a specified period of `time`.

 **The received messages structure is as follows:**